sbenjam1n/Mouse-Automator/README.md

 ## How It Works

-The script uses `pynput` to capture mouse and keyboard events, storing them with precise timing information.
-During playback, `pyautogui` is used to replicate these actions with the same timing.
+The script uses `pynput` to capture mouse and keyboard events. `pyautogui` is used to replicate these actions with the same timing during playback.

 MIT License